 Risk assessments help to prevent problems rather than reacting to them after they have happened.
 If your business is taken to court, it will help if you can show that you had been careful to put arrangements in place to stop an offence being committed.

-- Show what you do to prepare food safely,
+- show what you do to prepare food safely

-- Protect your business's reputation
+- protect your business's reputation

 - Back to the Food Safety homepage